June 5, 2026

 The recognition highlights the EnviToxIn Lab’s development of a patent-pending, innovative, and sustainable biochar modification strategy that significantly improves short-chain PFAS immobilization.

+We are excited to welcome Sumantee Baidya to the EnviToxIn Lab at the University of Maryland Eastern Shore (UMES) as a new graduate student.
+Sumantee will play a key role in our Harry R. Hughes Center for Agro-Ecology funded project focused on developing strategies to reduce PFAS uptake in crops grown in biosolid-impacted agricultural soils.
 Prior to joining UMES, Sumantee conducted research on the phytoremediation potential of Paulownia plants, investigating their ability to tolerate and accumulate heavy metals such as arsenic and lead under controlled hydroponic conditions.
 Her work involved histochemical staining to visualize metal localization, alongside scanning electron microscopy (SEM) and energy-dispersive X-ray spectroscopy (EDX) to evaluate tissue-level accumulation and surface morphological responses to contaminant exposure.
+Her background in plant contaminant interactions and analytical imaging techniques brings valuable expertise to the lab’s expanding environmental toxicology and agricultural remediation research efforts.
+Outside of research, she enjoys reading novels, exploring, and traveling to new places.